spalit2025/research-mcp-client/README.md

 1. **Configuration Loading** - Reads server configurations from `server_config.json`
 2. **Multi-Server Connection** - Establishes connections to all configured MCP servers
-3. **Tool Discovery** - Automatically discovers and aggregates tools from all servers
+3. **Capability Discovery** - Automatically discovers tools, prompts, and resources from all servers
-4. **Query Processing** - User queries are processed by Claude AI with access to all available tools
+4. **Query Processing** - User queries are processed by Claude AI with access to all available capabilities
-5. **Intelligent Routing** - Claude selects the appropriate server and tool for each task
+5. **Intelligent Routing** - Claude selects the appropriate server and capability for each task
+6. **Special Commands** - Handle resource access (`@`) and prompt execution (`/`) commands
-6. **Response Integration** - Results from multiple tools are seamlessly integrated into responses
+7. **Response Integration** - Results from multiple tools are seamlessly integrated into responses

 ## 🛠️ Configuration